k8-g/T1A3-App/readme.md

 Else turn continues as normal.

-When player has input a letter followed by the 'Enter' key, the game will let the player know if their guess is in the word or an incorrect guess.
+When player has inputted a letter followed by the 'Enter' key, the game will let the player know if their guess is in the word or an incorrect guess.
 It does this by running a `check_letters` function (in `Game.py`, see code snippet below) which checks if the inputted letter is in the word.

-It starts a loop that iterates over each letter in the `_hangman_word` which is the word that player needs to guess, and it compares each letter in the word with the letters you've already guessed (which is stored in a hidden `_guesses` list).
+It starts a loop that iterates over each letter in the `_hangman_word` which is the word that player needs to guess, and it compares the letter with the letters you've already guessed (which is stored in a hidden `_guesses` list).

     def check_letters(self):
         word_guessed = True